 Browning the Meat – It is not absolutely necessary to brown the meat before placing it in the slow cooker.
 But, browning the meat adds so much more flavor to the finished dish.

 This is one of those quintessential dump and cook recipes.
 Ok, really you sear the chuck roast first, but it’s not absolutely necessary.

 So, heat a skillet with 2 tablespoons of olive oil.
 Season the chuck roast with salt and pepper on both sides.
-Sear the roast for 2-3 minutes on each side.
+Brown the meat for 2-3 minutes on each side.

-Transfer the roast to the crock, sprinkle the ranch dressing mix and beef onion soup mix over the roast evenly.
+Transfer the roast to the crock, sprinkle the ranch dressing mix and beef onion soup mix (or au jus gravy mix)over the roast evenly.

 Cover and cook on low for 8 hours.
 Once cooked use two forks to shred the meat.

 Do not cook this on high, cooking it too fast will result in a tough and dry piece of meat that won’t shred easily.

 Or add potatoes and carrots with the roast before cooking.
 Enjoy one of the best slow cooker recipes for fork-tender pot roast!

 It simply has not cooked long enough.
 Cooking chuck roast too quickly will cause it to be tough that will not shred easily.

 Add all the ingredients to the Instant Pot, and add about 1 cup of beef broth.
 Cook with manual high pressure for 1 hour, and let the pressure release naturally.